 Reynolda Campus.
 The Student Health Service promotes a healthy lifestyle through health education and health maintenance.
 A physician-directed medical staff offers urgent care, illness care, physical examinations, counseling, limited psychiatric care, allergy injections, immunizations, gynecological services, pharmacy, laboratory, sports medicine clinic, referral to specialists, and medical information and vaccinations related to travel to international destinations.
-For more information go to www.wfu.edu/shs.
+For more information go to shs.wfu.edu.

-A full staff is available by appointment during clinic hours (fall and spring semesters): 8:30 a.m. to noon; 1:30 to 4 p.m., Monday-Friday and Monday-Thursday during the summer.
-A limited staff is available for urgent care and observation twenty-four hours a day, 7 days a week, when school is in session during the academic year.
+A full staff is available by appointment during clinic hours (fall and spring semesters): 8:30 a.m. to noon; 1:30 to 5:00 p.m., Monday-Thursday until 4:00 p.m. on Friday.
+Summer hours are Monday-Friday from 8:30-4:00 when school is in session.
+Nursing staff are available for after hour visits 7 days a week, when school is in session during the academic year.
 The services of the staff are covered by the student health fee.
 In addition, there are discounted "fee-for-service" charges for medications, laboratory tests, observation care, and some supplies and services (such as minor surgery).
-Payment can be made using cash, check, or Deacon Dollars.
-The charge can also be placed on the student's account in Financial and Accounting Services.
+Payment can be made using cash, check, or credit card The charge can also be placed on the student's account in Financial and Accounting Services.
 A copy of the statement is given to the student to file with their insurance company.

-Health Information Summary (on campus students).
-All new, transfer and readmit students are required to have on file in the Student Health Service the WFU Student Health Service Health Information Summary Form.
-It must be received by the Student Health Service before May 1 for summer session, June 30 for new students entering fall semester or before January 1 for new students entering spring semester.
-The form is available for download at http://wfu.edu/shs.
+Health Information Summary All new, transfer and readmit students are required to have on file in the Student Health Service the WFU Health Information & Immunization Form.
+It must be received by the Student Health Service by May 1 for summer session, July 1 for new students entering fall semester or before January 1 for new students entering spring semester.
+The form is available for download at https://prod.wp.cdn.aws.wfu.edu/sites/93/2019/04/2019-HIFF.pdf.
 This form includes documentation of immunizations required by the University and the State of North Carolina.